 Understanding Venus' origin, formation and evolution is key to understanding how all the terrestrial planets formed and evolved, as well as how Venus' current exotic environment came to be.
-Venus today is bone-dry, enshrouded by a 90-bar-thick $CO_2$ atmosphere with high-opacity sulfuric acid clouds, more than 99.5% of which whirls around the planet at a rate faster than the solid planet, a property called super-rotation.
+Venus today is bone-dry, enshrouded by a 90-bar-thick CO2 atmosphere with high-opacity sulfuric acid clouds, more than 99.5% of which whirls around the planet at a rate faster than the solid planet, a property called super-rotation.
 The mass density and speed of these winds exceeds hurricane force from a few kilometers above the surface to the cloud tops around 70 km.
 Despite the fact that reflective clouds expel most of the sunlight back to space, the surface is nevertheless warmed to over 735 K, hotter than the mean surface temperature of any planet, including Mercury.
 Just how did such a bizarre global climate come to be?

 Understanding the origin of Venus is the first step.
 First, did the planet form from the same mix of solar nebular ingredients as the other terrestrial planets, or did it form in a different mixture, perhaps infused with different bulk materials?
 Measurements of the three isotopes of neon and oxygen can help to answer that question, providing crucial information about the radial gradients in the accretion sources of volatiles in the inner Solar System and the amount of mixing during this stage that can be used to constrain models of the formation of Earth, its Moon, and Mars.
 Was there originally a large reservoir of water on Venus that later was eroded away?
 If so, were such volatiles delivered by large cold comet-like planetesimals from the outer Solar System, as is postulated for Earth?
 Measurements of the abundances of the bulk noble gases - in particular xenon and krypton - can help deduce the answer [I.A.1].
 As is the case for Mars and Earth, did Venus lose its original atmosphere?
 If so, was it from the intense solar flux at extreme ultraviolet wavelengths of the Sun's T-Tauri phase during the first 100 Myr of the planet's existence, or from giant collisions during the late heavy bombardment phase some 500 to 700 My later?
 Analysis of the eight non-radiogenic isotopes of xenon, the heaviest of the noble gases, together with measurements of the radiogenic isotope Xe can provide definitive answers, while also providing evidence for the importance of such mechanisms in stripping away the original atmospheres of both Earth and Mars.
-In addition, measurements of the nitrogen isotope ratio N/N provide further insight into the loss of Venus' atmosphere [I.A.1; I.A.2].
+Measurements of the nitrogen isotope ratio ${}^{15}N/{}^{14}N$ provide further insight into the loss of Venus' atmosphere.
+Furthermore, measurements of the upper atmosphere, including the ionosphere and exosphere, together with the Solar Wind plasma, interplanetary magnetic field, and Solar EUV flux help to characterize some of the nonthermal processes at work that lead to escape of both ionized and neutral species.
+This information opens up the possibility of temporal extrapolations back to the epoch of a different early atmosphere and more active Sun when most loss to space is likely to have occurred [I.A.1; I.A.2].